 We can coordinate vaccination or medication needs, as well as provide health information specific to your area of travel.
 Please make your appointment at least one month prior to departure, or at least two months prior if you will be traveling to Asia.

-Our orders are placed to the Walgreens on Lindell; it is designated as a travel clinic and keeps travel vaccinations stocked.
+Our orders for immunizations and medications we do not provide at SHC are typically placed to the Walgreens on Lindell; it is designated as a travel clinic and keeps travel vaccinations stocked.
 Please let us know if your insurance does not cover Walgreens.

 Walgreens Store #6472

 St. Louis, MO 63108

 The Student Health Center and physical therapy program at Saint Louis University together offer a physical therapy clinic comprised of high-quality physical therapists.

 SLU’s Physical Therapy Clinic specializes in treating orthopedic and musculoskeletal injuries.
 Our physical therapists are specialists in the field of orthopedics and hold many advanced credentials.
 Please see bios on therapists for more information.
 Our treatment practice is in line with current research and best practice standards including manual therapy, therapeutic exercise, functional training, movement analysis, neuro reeducation and pain management techniques.

 What to expect:

 A licensed physical therapist will perform a thorough and individualized evaluation.
 The evaluation consists of a review of your medical history and a physical examination.
 We’ll also develop a personalized treatment plan and educate you about our findings.

 • Joint pain of the shoulders, elbows, wrists, hips, knees and ankles